norabbull/Willow2/Willow1.0/Documentation/README.txt

 - GDRsimulationStats.Rmd	- Function to calculate p-values for simulated GDRs and test for multiple correction

-Formatting and plotting of result data from GDR calculation of simulated values and case-study (human 3'UTRs) are mostly found in "Willow1.0/treeInspection" including:
+Formatting and plotting of result data from GDR calculation of simulated values and case-study (human 3'UTRs) are mostly found in "Willow1.0/treeInspection":

 - treeHelpers.py 		- Help-functions to ease data-loading
 - dataWrangle.py  		- Format result data for plotting and inspection.
 - plots.py        		- Produce plots of result data
 - single_gene_inspection.py	- Produce plots for single gene inspections

 Some plotting and formatting is also performed in R, see "Willow1.0/R_scripts/":